 River Twice — The seasonal 7-course tasting menu at River Twice features ingredients from the Delaware River Valley and the Mid-Atlantic.

-Gabriella’s Vietnam — A personal favorite, Gabriella’s Vietnamese is a stand-out in East Passyunk.
+Gabriella’s Vietnam — A personal favorite, Gabriella’s Vietnamese is a stand-out in the neighborhood.
 From hot pots to banana leaf wrapped dumplings to incredible winter flounder, there are lots of interesting Asian classics to try, all served family-style.

 Laurel — A little bit French, a little bit American, Laurel offers a 6-course chef’s tasting menu.
 A reservation here is one of the most sought-after in Philadelphia.
 Read more about Laurel restaurant.